Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 So, especially when you're talking about different colors and textures and especially lengths, the hair dealers who are acquiring this hair will use any means necessary to protect the secrecy of where they got it from.

-So, your series has ruffled some feathers.
+So your series has ruffled some feathers.

 But this in particular, I suspect, was not well received by the buyers of hair.

-What do they do?
+What did they do?

-What do they said?
+What did they say?

-Yes, I mean, we met with one buyer in Vietnam who was getting death threats about a lot of the hair that he was ethically sourcing.
+Yes, I mean, we've we met with one buyer in Vietnam who was getting death threats about a lot of the hair that he was ethically sourcing.

 And in terms of our actual feature, I don't think any of the hair brokers were very happy we were doing it.

-And then the same story kept happening, which is as soon as we would lock down dates, they would just disappear or they would get cold feet and they would just bounce.
+And then the same story kept happening, which is as soon as we would lock down dates, they would just disappear.

 So it's like, yeah.